 Passes

 The new features have been recently implemented by major players like Uber and DoorDash.
-Now apps offer monthly passes for a small fee and with benefits, such as free delivery or extra discount.
+Now, apps offer monthly passes for a small fee and with benefits, such as free delivery or extra discounts.

 Key features for a delivery app